ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/initialization.md

 ## Part 2.
 Why and What to initialize

-Before delving too deeply into the details, it's important to understand that RxInfer constructs a factorized representation of your model using a Forney Style Factor Graph (FFG).
+Before delving too deeply into the details, it's important to understand that RxInfer constructs a factorized representation of your model using a factor graph.
 In this structure, inference is executed through message passing.

 A challenge arises when RxInfer generates the FFG representation with structural loops in certain parts of the graph.
 These loops indicate that a message or marginal within the loop depends not only on its prior but also on itself.
 Consequently, proper initialization is crucial for initiating the inference process.
 Two general rules of thumb guide this initialization, although the intricate details are beyond the scope of this tutorial: